Last Updated on May 23, 2020

 The second year pick it only lightly, taking just a few stalks from each plant.
 After that, have at it!

 I’ve read some people leave only a few stalks when they pick, and I’ve read that you should only harvest a third.
-Rhubarb is so tough, I think it’s up to you.
-I tend to pick the biggest stalks and leave the rest, coming back for more every couple weeks or so.
+Rhubarb is such a tough plant, I think it’s up to you.
+I tend to pick the biggest stalks and leave the rest, coming back for more every week or so.
 Keeping the plant picked helps extend its season.

 Stalks are ready to harvest when they’re at least a foot long.
-It’s generally easier to work with thcker stalks.
+It’s generally easier to work with thicker stalks in the kitchen.
 If stalks are thin, your plant is probably not getting enough sun or needs more nutrients in the soil (or both).
+Apply additional compost, and consider moving the plant to a sunnier location.

 To harvest stalks, twist off at the base of the plant.
 Pick only about a third to half of a mature plant.